Effective quenched linear response for random dynamical systems: Effective spectral gap for non-normalized transfer operators

 \subsection{Acknowledgments}

-D.D is partially supported by the University of Rijeka under the project ``Probability theory and its applications in dynamical systems''.
+This paper has been funded by European Union – NextGenerationEU-Statistical properties of random dynamical systems and other contributions to mathematical analysis and probability theory (Davor Dragi\v cevi\' c).
 D.D is deeply grateful to Julien Sedro for numerous discussions on linear response for random dynamical systems along the years.